crispab/crisp-dna/_docs/index.md

 Driving principles
 ------------------

-These principles drive almost everything at Product Space:
+These principles drive almost everything at Organa:

--   [What is Product Space](what-is-productspace.html) - the purpose of the company.
+-   [What is Organa](what-is-productspace.html) - the purpose of the company.
--   [How Product Space works](how-productspace-works.html) - summary of our model, and some driving principles.
+-   [How Organa works](how-productspace-works.html) - summary of our model, and some driving principles.
 -   [Why this works](why-this-works.html) - why this model serves us so well.

 Core structure and practices